Books on Pens, etc

 Zektzerite from Washington state (daylight, SW)

-A banded rock of humite (probably chondrodite), aragonite and calcite from Long Lake zinc mine, near Parham, Ontario.
-The humite fluoresces pale yellow SW.
+A banded rock of chondrodite, aragonite and calcite from Long Lake zinc mine, near Parham, Ontario.
+The chondrodite fluoresces pale yellow SW.
 The aragonite fluoresces two colors - peach and pale blue SW and pale white and pale blue LW.
-The calcite fluoresces orange-red S).
+The calcite fluoresces orange-red SW.

 A corundum, var. ruby, crystal on marble containing green fluorapatite and phlogopite from the Kurakuram Mountains, Pakistan.
 The ruby fluoresces red SW & brighter LW.
 The fluorapatite fluoresces pale blue SW and the phlogopite fluoresces pale yellow SW.